maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To introduce the mystery of Stonehenge, describing its basic structure and the earliest phase of its construction by Neolithic Britons."
+"To tell the story of the _first builders_ of Stonehenge, setting the scene of the mystery and describing their first massive undertaking."

 **Target Vocabulary:**
 "This video covers the foundational concepts and the first stage of building."